a637814143/Machine-Learning-for-Malicious-PE-File-Detection/README.md

 ### 3. Explore the neon console

-Visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) and you will be greeted by the "Malicious PE Sentinel" interface.
-The page embraces a cyberpunk aesthetic with animated scanlines, glitch typography, and status indicators.
-It mirrors all capabilities of the GUI:
+Visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to enter the neon "Malicious PE Sentinel" console.
+The interface now focuses on a streamlined Chinese workflow while preserving the cyberpunk look and feel:

 - Switch between uploading a binary or referencing a path already present on the server.
-- Tune the detection threshold and provide an alternative model file if desired.
+- Rely on the project’s bundled `model.txt` with a fixed decision threshold of `0.0385`, identical to the desktop GUI.
-- Inspect verdicts, confidence values, and the raw JSON payload rendered in real time.
+- View concise verdict summaries and reasoning bullets, then download the complete JSON report for archival or sharing.
 - Review a chronological event log that records every request/response pair for traceability.

 ### 4. Send API requests directly